 Preface Dialogue:

-Bp.
-Tom: Let us give thanks to the Lord our God People: It is right to give God thanks
+Bishop Tom: Let us give thanks to the Lord our God.
+People: It is right to give God thanks and praise.

 Father, all powerful and ever-living God,